Filipino Contemporary Designs for a Family Home

 When designing your dream home, you don’t have to always follow the latest trends in interior design.
 Jen and Noel Diaz learned this during the construction of their family home.
 They went against the stylist choices and ended up with a very unique and personalized living space.
 The couple says they incorporated a Filipino contemporary design and did a clean, modern Filipino style because the other homes were done using a Balinese-inspired look.

 To create a look that blends the old and the new, architect Jouie Rumpal Tumanda made a modern structure and furnished it with locally made furniture and decorations.
 The clean lines, white walls, and floor-to-ceiling windows complement the beauty of the pieces made of natural materials.
-Having neutral, earthy colors add warmth to the space.
+Having neutral, earthy colors add warmth to space.
 Among the notable items are a daybed made by furniture designer Kenneth Cobonpue, a painting by Paul Gustilo, and a chair by Thomas Heatherwick.
 Another great feature of the property is that the wood and steel handrails of the staircase are made from recycled scrap material.

 Filipino Contemporary Design to Use When Renovating Your Home